Host Better Virtual Sales Meetings With These 5 Tips

 The more time your customers spend with your brand, the more likely they are to spread the word to friends or social media circles — even if they don’t realize it!

-Video meetings are also a good opportunity to encourage referrals.
+In addition, they offer a good opportunity to encourage referrals.
 You could offer a 15% off referral code to all attendees of a webinar about how to host compelling Q&A videos, for example.
 You could also offer an incentive for anyone who has referred individuals to the sales meeting itself, like a nominal gift card or free content.

-Video sales calls are great because they can serve many purposes at once.
+Video sales meetings are great because they can serve many purposes at once.
 When you host a virtual sales call as opposed to an in-person call, your attendees have a lot more agency.
 They aren’t sitting in an office chair across from you — they’re sitting at a computer where they can click on links, chat with you, and engage.

 This lends itself to an incredible opportunity to demonstrate the value of your product.
 Especially if you are selling a virtual or online product, you can have attendees try certain features right there in the call.